-The prior communication is a declaration presented to the municipality by the promoter of the construction works that is applicable to situations in which the urban parameters for construction are already set out whether in a detailed plan or in an allotment licence.
-In these cases, the prior communication is presented with all the necessary documents and the municipality only has to evaluate whether the documents are all presented.
+The prior communication is a declaration presented to the municipality by the promoter of the construction works that is applicable to situations in which the urban parameters for construction are already set out, whether in a detailed plan or in an allotment licence.
+In these cases, the prior communication is presented with all the necessary documents and the municipality only has to evaluate if the documents are all presented.
 If so, in approximately eight days, the investor may begin construction, after paying the municipal taxes.

 The authorisation is a permit for the use of buildings or its parts and for changes to that use.
-After construction work takes place, the authorisation for use is the permit that attests that the construction was made according to the licensed project or according to the project contained in the prior communication.
+After a construction work takes place, the authorisation for use is the permit that attests that the construction was made according to the licensed project or according to the project contained in the prior communication.

-The territorial instruments referred to in 2.8 Permitted Uses of Real Estate under Zoning or Planning Law also represent limitations to design, appearance and method of construction, since there are areas in which construction is prohibited or limited.
-For instance, pursuant to Decree-Law no. 166/2008, of 22 August, as amended and Decree-Law no. 73/2009, of 31 March, several actions in areas delimited by the National Ecological Reserve and the National Agricultural Reserve are severely limited or prohibited.
+The territorial instruments referred to in 2.8 Condemnation, Expropriation or Compulsory Purchase also represent limitations to design, appearance and method of construction, since there are areas in which construction is prohibited or limited.
+For instance, pursuant to Decree-Law No 166/2008, of August 22nd, as amended, and Decree-Law No 73/2009, of March 31st, several actions in the area of National Ecological Reserve and in the National Agricultural Reserve are severely limited or prohibited.

 Refurbishment of an existing building must be conducted pursuant to the Legal Regime for Urban Rehabilitation.
-The refurbishment operations may be approved by a specific instrument or through a detailed plan.
+The operations of refurbishment may be approved by a specific instrument or through a detailed plan.